Battles of Madhar and Harura: Battle of Madhar

-Before the battle, both sides summoned each other to surrender and acknowledge the authority of their respective leaders—Ibn al-Zubayr and Mukhtar.
+Before the battle, both sides summoned each other to surrender and acknowledge the authority of their respective leaders— Ibn al-Zubayr and Mukhtar.
 Abbad's cavalry assault was repulsed.
-Then, Muhallab attacked and defeated the Kufans' right flank led by Ibn Kamil al-Shakiri.
+Then, al-Muhallab attacked and defeated the Kufans' right flank led by Ibn Kamil al-Shakiri.
 The Basrans' right wing attacked and defeated the Kufans' left wing.
 Shortly afterward, the commander of the Kufan forces Ahmar ibn Shumayt was overwhelmed and slain.
 Muhallab ordered his cavalry to charge on the Kufan foot soldiers and the latter fled.
 Mus'ab then sent Muhammad ibn al-Ash'ath with his cavalry to decimate the fleeing Kufans and told him: "Take your revenge [on the mawālī]!"
 Many of the Kufan horsemen escaped, while most of the foot soldiers were killed or captured.
 All the prisoners were put to death by the Kufan refugees in Mus'ab's army.
 Despite Ibn Wahab's suspicions, the mawālī put up serious resistance and large numbers of them died.
 Their leader Abu Amra Kaysan was likely killed as the sources do not mention him after the battle.
 The survivors of Mukhtar's army retreated to Kufa and informed Mukhtar of the defeat.
 The news undermined Mukhtar's prestige.
 Regarding his promise of victory, his mawālī remarked: "This time he told lies".
 Mukhtar himself remarked: "By God the slaves [mawālī] have been killed on an unprecedented scale".
 The precise date of the battle is not given in the historical accounts, but according to modern historians, it would have been fought in the middle of 686.